2009 NCAA women's gymnastics championships

 The 2009 NCAA Women's Gymnastics championship involved 12 schools competing for the national championship of women's NCAA Division I gymnastics.
 It was the twenty eighth NCAA gymnastics national championship and the defending NCAA Team Champion for 2008 was Georgia.
-The Competition took place in Lincoln, Nebraska hosted by the University of Nebraska in the Bob Devaney Sports Center.
+The Competition took place in Lincoln, Nebraska hosted by the University of Nebraska–Lincoln in the Bob Devaney Sports Center.

 The 2009 six regional fields and sites were as follows: